xtuml/bridgepoint/doc-bridgepoint/notes/10341_test_fix_int.md

 ### 6. Implementation Comments

-None.
+6.1  While performing manual testing I ran into a CME deadlock consistently.
+I added the test case to [2.3].

 ### 7. Unit Test

-7.1  Run unit tests locally and on the server and verify success.
+7.1  Run unit tests locally and on the server and verify error/failure numbers decreased from 6e/6f

 ### 8. User Documentation